 Lossless formats keep all the original data during the compression process.
 This is most common for text and spreadsheet files, since it wouldn't make sense if words or cell values were dropped to make the file smaller.
 Since no data is dropped, the file size is bigger than it could be.

 Lossy compression is more commonly used for audio and is ideal for transcriptions.
 Pieces of information - such as parts of the soundwave - are dropped to reduce the file size, and can't be recovered.
-But rest assured that this usually doesn't affect the quality of the sound much, as the difference is too small for the human ear to notice (even music you listen to on Spotify is in the lossy format!).
+But rest assured that this usually doesn't affect the quality of the sound much, as the difference is too small for the human ear to notice (even music you listen to on Spotify is in a lossy format!).
 The file size, though, is significantly smaller, making it easier to upload for transcription.

 Once you've compressed your audio, simply upload it to Transcribe, and your transcription will be with you in a matter of minutes!